-70. However in some areas of GSPA the luxuriant sub tropical pine forest has become degraded to almost barren land as a consequence of forest clearing and jhum cultivation.
+- 67. However in some areas of GSPA the luxuriant sub tropical pine forest has become degraded to almost barren land as a consequence of forest clearing and jhum cultivation.
 The secondary formations are of negligible density and number.
-Some of the common trees are: Amari, Bonsum, Gamari, Gonsordi, Hollock, Hingori, Hatipolia, Jutuli, Kadam, Kowla, Kharikasopa, Makahi, Nahar, Outenga, Pichola, Sam, Champ, Kathal, Simul, Pine, Oak, Sal, Bhura, Maksi, and Teak.

-71. Forests and Vegetation - Old Landfill Site.
+Some of the common trees are: amari, bonsum, gamari, gonsordi, hollock, hingori, hatipolia, jutuli, kadam, kowla, kharikasopa, makahi, nahar, outenga, pichola, sam, champ, kathal, simul, pine, oak, sal, bhura, maksi, and teak. - 68.
+Forests and Vegetation Old Landfill Site.
 The old landfill site is the part of Riatkhwan Reserve Forest, however, Shillong Municipality has been officially granted lease since 1938 to use the land for solid waste disposal purposes.
-The proposed garage cum workshop and rest rooms will be located on vacant land where no tree cutting is required.

-72. Phyto-diversity of Shillong.
-A phyto diversity survey and analysis was carried out at the subproject locations in GSPA6 using the Shannon-Wiener Diversity Index, and evenness with the Evenness index.
+Based on detailed design for the entire 15000 sqm for sanitary landfill and associated works, 870 number of trees has been cut for the construction landfill site along with access road.
+The necessary approval from the MoEF has been obtained in November 2011 through the letter in Appendix 2.
+Compensatory plantation will be done as per the conditions stipulated by the Ministry of Environment and Forests.
+Compensatory afforestation and its management will be conducted by Forest Department. - 69.
+Phyto-diversity of Shillong.
+A phyto diversity survey and analysis was carried out at the subproject locations in GSPA5 using the Shannon-Wiener Diversity Index, and evenness with the Evenness index.
 The indices show that the diversity in terms of flora is not significant, and the indices reveal that all locations fall short of that a primary forest.
 The trees are mostly timber yielding.
 While some species exist in locations away from the inhabited areas, that are important, they are not unique.
 In none of the project locations, rare/endangered tree/plant species have been identified that need to be taken up for conservation or special protection in the project.
-However, it is included in the mitigation measures to minimize loss and clearance of vegetation shall be complied with to ensure loss of vegetation.
+However, it is included in the mitigation measures to minimize loss and clearance of vegetation shall be complied with to ensure loss of vegetation. - 70.
+Fauna.

-73. Fauna.
 As per the survey carried out by Zoological Survey of India in 1986, there are diverse terrestrial and aquatic fauna found within Greater Shillong Area.
 However, none of these are endangered.
-These include: Lepidoptera (Mucalesis mineus - Dark brand bush brown Butterfly, Pelopidas mathais - Small branded swift, Euploe core - Common Crow Butterfly, Eurema hecabe - Common Grass Yellow Butterfly), Odonota (Crocothemis sp - Common skimmer, Orthetrum sp. - Dragon fly), Crustacean (Prawns), Reptilla (Calotes versicolor - Changeable Lizard), and Amphibia (Rana limnocharis - Grass frog, R. cyanpphlyctis - Indian skipper frog).

-74. Fauna - Old Landfill Site.
-There is no protected area in proximity of the old landfill site hence no wild life is likely to be affected.
+These include: dark brand bush brown butterfly, small branded swift, common crow butterfly, common grass yellow butterfly, common skimmer, dragon fly, lizard, and grass frog, Indian skipper frog. - 71.
+Fauna Old Landfill Site.
+There is no protected area in proximity of the old landfill site hence no wild life is likely to be affected. - 72.
+Biodiversity.

-75. Biodiversity.
 There are four sites in GSPA which are highly ranked in terms of biodiversity.
 These areas are: Umshing, Shillong, Laitkor Peak, Mawphlang.
 These areas are also designated as Important Bird Area and Endemic Bird Area.
-The prominent species include Brown Shrike (Lanius C. cristatus), Grey Backed Shrike (Lanius T. tephronotus), Grey Headed Myna (Stumus M. malebaricus) and Jungle Crow (Corvus Macrohynchos).
-However, as per Meghalaya State Biodiversity Action Plan7, there are no biodiversity conservation hotspots within the Shillong Master Plan area.
+The prominent species include brown shrike (Ianius c. cristatus), grey backed shrike (Ianius t. tephronotus), grey headed myna (stumus m. malebaricus) and jungle crow (corvus macrohynchos).
+However, as per Meghalaya State Biodiversity Action Plan6, there are no biodiversity conservation hotspots within the Shillong Master Plan area.

+Prepared as part of the National Biodiversity Strategy and Action Plan (NBSAP), Government of India.

-6 A phyto diversity survey was carried out at the following indentified locations in GSPA: Barapani (Kalikhola), Raitkhwan, Umkhrah River Bank, Lumshillong, Mawphlang, and New Shillong.
+A phyto diversity survey was carried out at the following indentified locations in GSPA: Barapani (Kalikhola), Raitkhwan, Umkhrah River Bank, Lumshillong, Mawphlang, and New Shillong.